MicrosoftDocs/azure-devops-docs/docs/project/search/faq-search.md

 monikerRange: '>= tfs-2017'
 ---

-# Search FAQs
+# FAQs for Search

 [!INCLUDE [version-tfs-all-versions](../../includes/version-tfs-all-versions.md)]

-Learn the answers to frequently asked questions (FAQs) about the Search function and extensions available for Azure DevOps Services.
+Learn the answers to frequently asked questions (FAQs) about the Search function and extensions available for Azure DevOps.

 ## Q: Why isn't the Search box displayed after it's configured?
 A: